-So we have the intellectual approach, we have the emotional approach, and then there’s the devotional approach.
-And a devotional approach can also be followed in an immature or a mature manner.
-An immature manner would be, “Oh, how wonderful the Buddha is, how wonderful the Buddha-figures, the yidams, the Tara.
-Oh, how wonderful the teacher is.
-And how lowly I am in comparison.”
-We’re this little worm down here, and there are the Buddhas and the gurus and all these various figures up there and we’re just going to worship them, ask for their help, like asking for help from saints, “Saint Tara, Holy Mother, help me!”
+We have the intellectual approach, we have the emotional approach, and then there’s the devotional approach.
+A devotional approach can also be followed in an immature or mature manner.
+An immature manner would be, “Oh, how wonderful the Buddha is, how wonderful the Buddha-figures are, the yidams, Tara.
+Oh, how wonderful the teacher is and how lowly I am in comparison.”
+We’re this little worm down here, and there are the Buddhas and the gurus and all these various figures up there, and we’re just going to worship them, asking for their help, like asking for help from saints, “Saint Tara, Holy Mother, help me!”

-And the immature aspect of that is that we don’t take responsibility ourselves, but we just pray to the various Buddhas and do our rituals.
-And if we can do our rituals perfectly and know when to ring the bell and when to play the drum and how to make this mudra and that mudra and so on and set up the altar perfectly and have each water bowl exactly one rice grain apart – because if it’s two rice grains apart, we go to hell, but one rice grain apart – that we followed all this in a very devotional, devout type of way, then we’re going to be saved.
+The immature aspect of that is that we don’t take responsibility ourselves, but we just pray to the various Buddhas and do our rituals.
+If we can do our rituals perfectly and know when to ring the bell and when to play the drum and how to make this mudra and that mudra and so on and set up the altar perfectly and have each water bowl exactly one rice grain apart – because if it’s two rice grains apart, we go to hell, but one rice grain apart – that we follow all this in a very devotional, devout type of way, then we’re going to be saved.
 That is a fairly immature way of approaching the Dharma if we’re a devotional type.

-The mature way of following a devotional approach would be to gain inspiration from the ritual.
-Rituals can be very uplifting, very inspiring if they’re done with some understanding of what we’re doing.
-We might follow a ritual type of practice every day and we can get a great deal of benefit from that in the sense that it gives a certain stability to our lives.
-Because each day, no matter how chaotic our day might be, our schedule, we’re so busy and so many things to do, but there’s one part of the day which is sacred, in a sense.
-And that part of the day is there as a stabilizing factor, it provides continuity through the ups and downs of our daily lives and that can be very inspiring.
+The mature way of following a devotional approach would be to gain inspiration from the rituals.
+Rituals can be very uplifting, very inspiring, if they’re done with some understanding of what we’re doing.
+If we follow a ritual type of practice every day, we can get a great deal of benefit from that in the sense that it gives a certain stability to our lives.
+Because each day, no matter how chaotic our day might be – our schedule, we’re so busy, and there are so many things to do – but there’s one part of the day that is sacred, in a sense.
+That part of the day is there as a stabilizing factor; it provides continuity through the ups and downs of our daily lives, and that can be very inspiring.

-Also it can be very inspiring to follow rituals that we know have been done over the centuries, so we have the feeling of connectedness with a tradition – this we find in all religions.
-When you follow some type of ritual, you feel part of a community of other people who are doing the same thing.
-There is nothing to be pooh-poohed about that.
-These are definite benefits that one gains from the devotional, ritualistic type of practice.
-The point is, however, that one looks at it as an instrument; it’s not an end in itself.
+Also, it can be very inspiring to follow rituals that we know have been done over the centuries, so we have the feeling of connectedness with a tradition; this we find in all religions.
+When we follow some type of ritual, we feel part of a community of other people who are doing the same thing.
+There is nothing to be looked down on about that.
+These are definite benefits that we gain from the devotional, ritualistic type of practice.
+The point is, however, to look at ritual as an instrument; it’s not an end in itself.

-The whole purpose of the ritual is to gain inspiration from it.
+The whole purpose of a ritual is to gain inspiration from it.
 It’s to use it as a context within which we do various meditation practices.
-It’s not just being done to show how good we are, because our teacher told us to do it every day and so we do it every day in a very devoted type of way, but just in a mechanical sort of way, keeping the tradition because in a sense it’s our duty or something like that, or even worse, because we feel that if we didn’t do it, we would be guilty, we would be bad students, bad people.
-So that devotional side also has these two aspects, immature and mature.
+We done just do it to show how good we are, because our teacher told us to do it every day and so we do it every day in a very devoted type of way, but also just in a mechanical sort of way, keeping the tradition because, in a sense, it’s our duty or something like that, or even worse, because we feel that if we didn’t do it, we would be guilty, we would be bad students, bad people.
+That devotional side also has these two aspects, immature and mature.

 Balancing the Three Approaches